All Episodes

 We're not going to default on our debt.

-Social security payments get done.
+Social Security payments get done.

 They're moving money around to pay our troops because that's what a responsible OMB director should do when irresponsible Democrats have shut down.

-And you know, for example, right?
+And for example, right?

-I mean, just today, you had a situation where you had a Senate Republican who was trying to work with a Democrat, Mark Warner, on the uh CDFI fund, right?
+I mean, just today, you had a situation where you had a Senate Republican who was trying to work with a Democrat, Mark Warner, on the CDFI fund, right?

 Which is one of these funds that was just dramatically woke.